tesseract-ocr/tessdoc/README.md

 and if you still can't find what you need, please ask a question in [Tesseract user forum Google group](http://groups.google.com/group/tesseract-ocr).

-Also, it is free software, so if you want to pitch in and help, please do!
+Also, Tesseract is free software, so if you want to pitch in and help, please do!
 If you find a bug and fix it yourself, the best thing to do is to attach the patch to your bug report in the [Issues List](https://github.com/tesseract-ocr/tesseract/issues).

 ## Releases and Changelog